-Every once in a while we’re asked what is the number one thing that Elkhart area homeowner's can do to secure their air conditioning and heating system between their seasonal tune-ups?
+Every once in a while we’re asked what is the most important thing that Elkhart area homeowner's can do to secure their air conditioning and heating system between their seasonal tune-ups?
 That’s an easy one; remember to change the heating and air conditioning air filter.
-Buying new furnace and return air filters is extremely important to the ideal operation of your HVAC system, as well as your home's air quality.
+Buying new furnace and return air filters is crucial to the ideal operation of your HVAC system, as well as your home's air quality.
 Research suggests that indoor air pollution is one of the top five environmental health risks?
 We know it's the last thing on your mind, but this is really important stuff.
 Changing the air filters is not a tough thing to do for most Elkhart homeowners, but there are often two challenges to actually accomplishing this task:

 - Understanding just how often to change your furnace or air conditioner filter.

 Most filters have a timeline printed on the packaging.
 It may instruct "Lasts up to 3 months" or "Change filter every 90 days".
 Check out the filters at the store and you'll see that some are meant to only last one month, while other manufacturers (like Honeywell) have produced media air cleaners with filters meant to be swapped once every 6-12 months.
 The norm seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we tell our readers to go by.
 If the filter is dirty, change it!
 A dirty air filter can contribute or cause damage to pricey components, like your compressor, so it's better to change it out more often than neglect it.
 If you want to stick to the manufacturer's recommended limit, we suggest scribbling the date on the filter when you swap it out, and setting a reminder for yourself in your phone or on a calendar.
 Also be aware that your filter manufacturer may have a different recommendation from your HVAC unit manufacturer.